paul-levy/paul-levy.github.io/index.md

 layout: default
 ---

-## About Me

-In the Spring of 2023, I started as a Computational Neuroscientist at <a href="https://www.wispr.ai">Wispr</a>.
-Previously, I completed my PhD at New York University's Center for Neural Science, co-advised by Tony Movshon and Eero Simoncelli.
+## Computational Neuroscience | Data Science | Machine Learning

+Computational neuroscientist with 11+ years of experience including signal processing, machine learning, visual psychophysics, and experimental design.
+I worked on motion capture for the Xbox Kinect as an intern at Microsoft.
-There, I studied visual representation using physiology, psychophysics, and computational modeling.
+I completed my PhD studying visual representation using physiology, psychophysics, and computational modeling in the Movshon + Simoncelli labs at NYU.
+I then joined Wispr, a wearables startup, where I worked on challenging, and research-oriented problems in neural interfaces.

+Through roles in neuroscience, software, and human-computer interfaces, I've developed problem-solving expertise via hands-on research experiences - reach out if you want to talk about relevant opportunities!

 <p>
   <i>Further links:</i>&nbsp;&nbsp;